Re-register a Hyper-V host if:

 - Under Download and install agent on the host, do one of the following:

-- If you have not yet downloaded the Phoenix agent installer, click Download.
+- If you have not yet downloaded the Hybrid Workloads agent installer, click Download.
 The agent download starts on the same browser page.

-- If the Phoenix agent has already been downloaded, proceed to the Activate Host for Backup section.
+- If the Hybrid Workloads agent has already been downloaded, proceed to the Activate Host for Backup section.

 - Under the Activation Token field, click the Copy Token icon to copy the activation token and save it in a text file.